 Introduction

-Council estates in London have been called the ‘final gentrification frontier’ (Lees, 2014), with the last vestiges of truly affordable housing in the capital (i.e. state-subsidised council housing) being slowly destroyed (Dixon et al 2019).
-This is a process that involves the local state effectively handing estates over to private developers, who demolish the existing housing and replace it with a denser mix of ‘affordable’ housing cross-subsidised by the market rate homes which make up the majority of properties (Beswick and Penny 2018).
-For this to happen, local councils and development companies have to first orchestrate a process euphemistically termed ‘decanting’: tenants bid for properties elsewhere in the borough, or are moved against their will; private renters in leasehold properties are evicted, and leaseholders bought out, often at unfavourable rates.
-The displacements this process sets in motion are then both direct and indirect, involving psychological as well physical, dislocations (Elliott-Cooper et al 2019; Watt 2018).
+Built to provide affordable housing for the city’s working-class, council estates in London have long appeared the ‘final gentrification frontier’, a bulwark against the middle-class colonisation of the capital.
+Yet the last truly affordable housing on these estates is being demolished and they are succumbing to an influx of more affluent dwellers (Hodkinson 2011).
+This has been enabled by the local state, which has effectively handed estates over to private developers who are replacing social housing with a denser mix of ‘affordable’ housing cross-subsidised by the market rate homes which make up the majority of properties (Beswick and Penny 2018).
+For this to happen, local councils and developers have orchestrated a process euphemistically-termed ‘decanting’: existing tenants bid for properties elsewhere in the borough, or are moved against their will; private renters in leasehold properties are evicted, and leaseholders bought out via compulsory purchase, often at unfavourable rates.
+The displacements this process sets in motion involve psychological, as well physical, dislocations (Watt 2018).

-The extent of this displacement remains unclear: councils are unwilling to share figures about the number of tenants rehoused or leaseholders displaced.
-However, our estimates suggest approximately 56,000 homes on council estates in London have been demolished in processes of urban renewal since 1997: we cannot know how many people this represents, but certainly upwards of 100,000, and possibly nearer 200,000.
-This population includes tenants on long-term assured tenancies (renting at council rates much lower than those in the private sector), those housed in estates on a temporary basis (i.e. those effectively homeless awaiting more suitable accommodation) and those leaseholders who bought their council homes under the ‘right-to-buy’.
-This latter group includes long-term council tenants who, following the passing of legislation in 1980, were able to purchase their home at considerable discount dependent on how long they had been resident.
-The sale in such cases was with the condition that if the house was sold in a given period, some or all of the discount would be returned: the purchase was normally on a 99 or 125-year lease, with leaseholders remaining liable for nominal ground rent and service charges to cover building and grounds maintenance (Blandy and Hunter 2012).
+Councils are generally unwilling to reveal the number of tenants rehoused or leaseholders displaced.
+However, our estimates suggest approximately 56,000 homes on council estates have been demolished through processes of urban renewal since 1997: we cannot know how many people this represents, but it is upwards of 100,000, and possibly nearer 200,000.
+This population includes tenants on long-term assured tenancies (renting at council rates much lower than those in the private sector), those housed in estates on a temporary basis (i.e. those effectively homeless awaiting more suitable accommodation) as well as those who own the long-term lease for their property.
+This latter group includes former long-term council tenants who, following the passing of right-to-buy legislation in 1980, were able to purchase their property at up to 50% discount.
+This sale was conditional in that if the property was sold in a given period, some or all of the discount would be returned: the purchase was normally on a 99- or 125-year lease, with leaseholders remaining liable for ground rent and service charges to cover building and grounds maintenance (Blandy and Hunter 2012).